Icinga/icinga2/doc/12-icinga2-api.md

     $ curl -k -s -u root:icinga 'https://localhost:5665/v1/templates/hosts/generic-host'

-The result set contains the type and name of the template.
+The result set contains the type, name as well as the location of the template.

 ## <a id="icinga2-api-variables"></a> Variables